slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 A special note on the "user-to-idp cookie" and "user-to-client" cookie. the former is created first on the IdentityServer's end i.e Login page, so the claims will be the data on the signin form (especially the "user = Emma" claim which probably won't be in id token). "user-to-client" cookie however it is created based on id token from idp.

 So if you don't clear IDP own session/cookie, and request the resource, resource will be returned to your with no 401 error (bug), behind the scene`AuthorizationMiddleware` calls `OpenIdConnectHandler.HandleChallengeAsync()` to repeat the communication to idp, after  `https://localhost:7184/signin-oidc` is handled by client, Client calls `Context.SignInAsync()` again.
-If you request the reousrce again,  resource will be returned to you (still a bug), and this time `OpenIdConnectHandler.HandleChallengeAsync()` won't be called
+If you request the resousrce again,  resource will be returned to you (still a bug), and this time `OpenIdConnectHandler.HandleChallengeAsync()` won't be called

 8. B-Signout process

-`https://localhost:5001/connect/endsession` is triggered (sot flag in `OpenIdConnectHandler.SignOutAsync()`),
+Inside Client App like `AuthenticationController` above , triggers `OpenIdConnectHandler.SignOutAsync()` which triggers `https://localhost:5001/connect/endsession` (sot flag),

 ```C#
 /*  token_hint is the id token